 One of my favorite things about making these cookies is the vegan chocolate chip cookie dough recipe itself.
 In fact, you can roll this edible cookie dough into balls and freeze them, and have a quick dessert of frozen cookie dough ball bites.

 Because there are no eggs in vegan chocolate chip cookies, you might think you could eat the dough raw without concern for the bacteria that might be present in raw eggs.
 However, there are concerns about raw flour as well.
 So, if you intend to eat the dough, simply bake the flour briefly to kill any bacteria that might be present.

 Many store-bought cookie mixes are not vegan, so be sure and check the label.
-I look for eggs, dairy, and even things like lard.
+I look for eggs, dairy, and lard.
 Those are clear indications that this is not a vegan-friendly cookie mix!